 Every Minnesota auto insurance policy includes mandatory Personal Injury Protection (also called “PIP” or “no-fault”) coverage.
-The basic coverage is $20,000 for medical expenses and $20,000 for economic loss, including wage loss.
+The basic maximum coverage is $20,000 for medical expenses and $20,000 for economic loss, including wage loss.

 When the no-fault law was adopted in the 1970s, $20,000 of medical coverage was enough for nearly all injuries.
 Today, we sometimes see that amount completely exhausted before our client is even home from the emergency room.